 - Automated Data Retention and Disposition Policy

-Rsync is a command-line Linux backup tool, but now it has a graphical user interface also.
-Linux users, especially System Administrators, like it very much.
+Rsync is a command-line Linux backup tool, but now it has a graphical user interface.
+Linux users, especially system administrators, like it very much.
 Its graphical interface is called Grsync.
-Through the command line, an automated backup can be done through experienced System Administrators.
+An automated backup can be done through the command line through experienced System Administrators.

 - Requires less memory to run